layrjs/layr/website/frontend/public/docs/v2/reference/component-1zBrZVglO2cjDP9aO87pOR.immutable.md

 *Inherits from [`Observable`](https://layrjs.com/docs/v2/reference/observable#observable-class).*

-A component is an elementary building block allowing you to define your data models and implement the business logic of your application.
-Typically, an application is composed of several components that are connected to each other by using the [`@provide()`](https://layrjs.com/docs/v2/reference/component#provide-decorator) and [`@consume()`](https://layrjs.com/docs/v2/reference/component#consume-decorator) decorators.
+A component is an elementary building block allowing you to define your data models and implement the business logic of your app.
+Typically, an app is composed of several components that are connected to each other by using the [`@provide()`](https://layrjs.com/docs/v2/reference/component#provide-decorator) and [`@consume()`](https://layrjs.com/docs/v2/reference/component#consume-decorator) decorators.

 #### Usage

-Just extend the `Component` class to define a component with some attributes and methods that are specific to your application.
+Just extend the `Component` class to define a component with some attributes and methods that are specific to your app.

 For example, a `Movie` component with a `title` attribute and a `play()` method could be defined as follows: